syyunn/DeepWTO/README.md

 - [ ] As a development of the above question, how could one can train the neural network with Panel Reasoning?

-### For more descriptive explanation about this project:
+### For more descriptive explanation about this project
 Check this [google slides](https://docs.google.com/presentation/d/13ksFl0xovBWGgMqyHnBjkTJEzpUaolKg5HCeTErOJnk/edit?usp=sharing)